Kuadrant/kuadrant-operator/config/install/README.md

       memory: 10Mi # set these based on your own needs.
 ```

 re-apply the configuration.
-This will result in two instances of limitador being available and podDisruptionBudget being setup:
+This will result in two instances of limitador becoming available and a `podDisruptionBudget` being setup:

 ```bash
 kubectl apply -k $KUADRANT_DIR/configure/